 You wouldn’t be in the Loire Valley unless you were planning on visiting at least one French castle.
 The ancient Cathedral town of Tours is a convenient place to divide the Loire Valley if you are limited on time.
 With a cluster of chateaux on each side of Tours, each chateaux cluster has winners for attractiveness and gardens.
 Tours is also a good transportation hub with trains and a small airport.

 The Loire Valley tourism board has different types of chateaux passes depending on how many castles you want to see.
-The 5 Chateaus mentioned below are on their Chateaux Pass No. P which we felt was the maximum our children would visit without open revolt.
+The 5 Chateaus mentioned below are on one chateaux pass and the maximum number of chateaux our children would visit without open revolt.
 We stayed near Cheverny and all of these castles are an easy driving distance from each other.

 Chateau de Chenonceau is one of the most visited of the castles in the Loire Valley.
 Spanning the River Cher, it is beautiful and has extensive gardens.
 During its heyday, it was caught in a royal love triangle between Henri II, his mistress, Diane de Poitiers and his wife, Catherine de Medici.

 For kids, Chenonceau is fun to visit because it is a small chateau with pretty gardens and a garden maze.
 There is a handy restaurant as well as a little creperie.
 You can take boat rides or hire kayaks to go along the river.

 The Chateau Royal de Blois was the home of 7 French kings and the centre of a lot of intrigue.
 Built around a courtyard, each wing has a different type of architecture – Gothic, Renaissance and Classical.
 Catherine de Medici (she who loved Chenonceau so much) died in the Queen’s Chamber at this chateau in 1589.
 You can see her study with the secret compartments where she supposedly kept her handy supply of poisons.